Home | Resources | Learning Difficulties | What is a Learning Difficulty?

 The term learning difficulty is not a formal diagnosis, however it is commonly used in school environments to describe children struggling to learn in the classroom in a number of areas.
 The term learning disability is also not a formal diagnosis but can sometimes be used to describe a more persistent form of learning difficulty.

-Learning difficulties are not caused by internal factors such as intelligence, sensory impairment, physical impairment, medical conditions or other developmental delays, however they can often be attributed to external factors including schooling, home environment, opportunities and relationships.
+Learning difficulties are not only caused by internal factors such as neurodevelopmental differences, sensory impairment, behavioural challenges and psychological issues, but can also be attributed to external factors including the school or home environment, opportunities and relationships.

 Children and adolescents with learning difficulties or disabilities can display some of the following characteristics: